Bedford DA Childers-Potts resigns; judge appoints veteran prosecutor to job

 For part of the past year, Childers-Potts has also at times been the only attorney within her office, which typically has more than 100 cases moving through the system.

+The total was approximately 20% of her office's caseload, she told the Altoona Mirror at the time.

-Last month, the county's president judge issued harsh words for her office after declaring a mistrial — that is, a trial declared to be invalid due to an error in the proceedings, a courtroom rarity — in a child endangerment case due to a prosecutorial error.
+Last month, the county's president judge issued harsh words for the district attorney's office after declaring a mistrial — that is, a trial declared to be invalid due to an error in the proceedings, a courtroom rarity — during a child endangerment case due to a prosecutorial error.

-Noting it was one of three mistrials declared in 2022 in Bedford County due to prosecutors' errors, Livengood cited a "pattern of reckless prosecutorial conduct" that was "detrimental to the proper functioning of the criminal justice system and harmful to the public's trust in its courts."
+Noting that it was one of three mistrials declared in 2022 in Bedford County due to prosecutors' errors, Livengood cited a "pattern of reckless prosecutorial conduct" in the Bedford County District Attorney's Office that was "detrimental to the proper functioning of the criminal justice system and harmful to the public's trust in its courts."